VainF/Torch-Pruning/README.md

 ## Low-level pruning functions

-You have to manually handle the broken dependencies without DependencyGraph.
+We have to manually handle the broken dependencies without DependencyGraph.

 ```python
 pruning.prune_conv( model.conv1, idxs=[2,6,9] )